FiwareULPGC/tourGuideMigration/doc/md/creating-application-dashboards/creating-application-dashboards.md

     support for pub/sub, “connectors” to a number of FIWARE GEs, etc.) and data sources (e.g. data APIs).
 Once created, Wirecloud fosters their shareability and reuse by end users.
--   As an end user, Wirecloud allows you to develop application dashboards without the need of programming skills (e.g. infomediaries, domain experts, etc.).
-These dashboards are created visually by mashing up widgets and operators, i.e. integrating heterogeneous data, application logic, and UI web components to create value added “instant” applications.
+-   <span style="line-height: 1.6em;">As an end user, Wirecloud allows
+    you to develop application dashboards without the need of programming skills (e.g. infomediaries, domain experts, etc.).
+These dashboards are created visually by mashing up widgets and operators, i.e. integrating heterogeneous data, application logic, and UI web components to create value added “instant” applications.</span>

 The following screenshots pertain to an application dashboard created in Wirecloud by a domain expert to manage and operate lamp posts and